 Companies in this industry provide on-demand, nonscheduled domestic and international transportation of passengers and cargo.
-Major companies include Atlas Air Worldwide, Global Aviation Holdings, and NetJets (all based in the US), as well as Thomas Cook Air and Thomson Airways (both based in the UK).
+Major companies include US-based Air Transport Services, Atlas Air Worldwide, and NetJets, along with Switzerland's Jet Aviation Management (part of US-based General Dynamics), and the UK's Thomas Cook Airlines and Thomson Airways.

-The US air charter services industry includes about 2,300 companies with combined annual revenue of about $15 billion.
-Key growth drivers include increased business and military travel.
-However, high fuel prices and slow economic growth can challenge the industry.
+The US air charter services industry includes about 2,400 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $21 billion.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Major services include domestic passenger travel (about half of industry revenue in the US market) and international passenger travel (20%).
 Other services include domestic and international freight transport and specialty flying services such as air ambulance and firefighting support.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options